F E A T U R E D P R O J E C T S

 Visual storytelling for an oral history

-Working within the constraints of our CMS, art directed an immersive visual system for a long-form oral history, using commissioned illustration, refined structural elements, and restrained photography to reflect the gravity and uncertainty of a historic raid.
+Working within the constraints of our CMS, I art directed a strong, organized visual system for a long-form oral history, using commissioned illustration, refined structural elements, and restrained photo choices to guide readers thoughtfully through this lengthy but gripping history.

 Illustrating a Sensitive First-Person Narrative